I earn a commission for some links on this blog. Citi is a MileValue partner.

 For full details, see Master Thread: Free One Ways on United Awards.

-While American and Delta killed its free one ways recently, and free one ways have never been possible with Avios, free one ways are still possible on awards booked with United, Alaska, and US Airways miles.
+While American, US Airways (by ending its mileage program), and Delta killed its free one ways recently, and free one ways have never been possible with Avios, free one ways are still possible on awards booked with United and Alaska miles.